 If we’re confident in who we are, why we’re here, and what we’re to do, life is full of meaning.
 In order to have this kind of unwavering confidence, clarity in discerning truth is absolutely essential.

 How rapidly is our society changing?
 What kind of impact is the decay of morality having on you?
-How will you know the right way to vote in the coming elections?
 How do you feel about the sexual revolution that is sweeping our nation?
 What is moral?
 Who is right?
+What is truth?

 Jesus promised us an abundant life.
 No, that doesn’t mean we will have all the health and wealth we want.
 His version of an abundant life means we can live in a confident and hope-filled relationship with he and his Father.
 And that changes everything.

 Take a few minutes to explore my site.
 Whether it’s a book, a blog, an article or a podcast episode, you can find nourishment for your soul, encouragement for your heart, and insights for your mind.